EB research - Debra Ireland

 EB research encompasses all research

-and cures for all types of EB.
+treatments and cures for all types of EB.

 Over the years, we have funded many research initiatives.
 And even though many technologies around the world are now in clinical trial phase, we will continue to invest in research that contributes to solutions to improve quality of life of people living with EB.

-How we will know we have made a difference?
+How will we know we have made a difference?

 • The national voice of people living with EB is at the heart of our research.